-All events impact the image and reputation of Hampshire College.
+All events have an impact on the image and reputation of Hampshire College.
 Therefore, event organizers have the responsibility to ensure that their events reflect the core values of the institution: responsibility, community, and well-being.
-The event registration process is designed to provide assistance to event organizers and student organization representatives in navigating the various steps necessary to host an event on campus.
+The event-registration process is designed to provide assistance to event organizers and student-group representatives in navigating the various steps necessary to host an event on campus.
 This includes providing support with reserving facilities, complying with applicable campus policies and procedures, and ensuring adequate program planning.
 The policy covers the following events hosted on campus:

-- Events held outdoors
+- · Events held outdoors

 - Events involving alcohol

-- Events such as conferences and workshops
+- · Conferences and workshops

 - Events in public spaces

-- Events with anticipated audiences of 15 or more
+- Events with an anticipated audience of 15 or more

-- Events funded by Student Activity Fees (funded or sponsored by Community Council, student organizations)
+• Events funded by Student Activity Fees (funded or sponsored by Community Council, student groups)

-If an event organizer comes to the office of student development and community leadership to register an event that does not require registration, that group will be directed to the appropriate facilities reservation office.
-For example, regular student organization meetings and events within the residence halls do not require event registration.
+If an event organizer comes to the office of campus leadership and activities to register an event that does not require registration, that group will be directed to the appropriate facilities reservation office.
+For example, regular student-group meetings and events within the residence halls do not require event registration.

-Large Events, Conferences, and Multi-Day Events
+Large Events, Conferences, and Multiday Events